Maia Casna is a PhD candidate in palaeopathology.

 Leiden Archaeology Blog

 Maia Casna (MSc) graduated in 2017 from a bachelor’s degree in Cultural Anthropology from the University of Bologna, Italy.
 She joined the Faculty of Archaeology at Leiden University in 2018 for a Master of Science in Osteoarchaeology, from which she graduated cum laude in 2019 with a thesis on the impact of environmental factors on the respiratory health of two post-medieval Dutch populations.
-Since the beginning of 2020, she is a PhD student at the faculty.

 No relevant ancillary activities